buepro/typo3-bexio/Documentation/Introduction/Index.rst

 #.
 Carry out the setup as outlined in the :ref:`administration manual <admin>`

 #.
 Authenticate the usage by loading the authentication url
    (`https://your-domain.ch/bexio-auth-your_challange`).
 You will be redirected to the bexio authentication server.
+Upon successful authentication a tokens file will be obtained.

 #.
 Get a client from the ApiService